aspuru-guzik-group/MERMaid/src/kgwizard/README.md

 Key points:
 - *Class names become Gremlin labels*.
-  If your vertex class is ~IrradiationConditions~, then the JSON must contain ~"label": "IrradiationConditions"~.
+  Example: If your vertex class is `IrradiationConditions`, then the JSON must contain `"label": "IrradiationConditions"`.

 - *EdgeBase generics link edges to the correct vertices*.
   Example from the current schema: